Skip to main content

 When some children come into care, they’ll need a safe place to live while the Department of Child Safety investigates and assesses their home life with their parents.
 This intensive work can occur over a period of days, weeks and sometimes months.

 During this period, they may be placed with emergency carers.
-During this time, the Department of Child Safety will also try to investigate whether the child(ren) have any other family members who could safely care for them, if they’re unable to return home.
+The Department of Child Safety will also try to investigate whether the child(ren) have any other family members who could safely care for them, if they’re unable to return home.

 Often, when children are first removed from their parents and placed into an emergency placement, we don’t have a lot of information to provide carers about them.
-These carers need to be prepared to deal with some levels of uncertainty and patience to spend the time getting to know the children who have been placed with them.
-This can include their behaviours, triggers and how to best support them through such a big change in their lives.
+It’s important that emergency carers are prepared to deal with some levels of uncertainty.
+Ideally, they should have some patience and be able to spend the time getting to know the children who have been placed with them.
+They should be able to manage complex behaviours, triggers and how to best support children through significant change.

 Primary care placements